How to Install Jupyter Notebook on Ubuntu

 Accessing Jupyter Notebook

-Note: If prompted, enter the token number provided in the Jupyter Notebook’s output.
+Note: If prompted, simply enter the token number provided in the Jupyter Notebook’s output.
 This token authenticates your session.

-Jupyter Notebook Web Interface
+Explore the Jupyter Web Interface

-Experimenting With Python Code in Jupyter
+Run Python Code in Cells

 # Defining a simple greeting function